-As far as models are concerned, if one wants to reproduce such a variety of values of PD in different objects or in different regions of a same source, turbulence must be invoked.
-In the case of PWNe, this is probably induced by the motions around the termination shock, causing the variable \textit{wisps} \citep{Camus2009}, or by the kinks of the magnetized jets as shown in 3D simulations \citep{Porth2014,Olmi2016}, or even by the interaction with the external ambient, through the nonlinear development of (magnetic) Rayleigh-Taylor and/or Kelvin-Helhmoltz instabilities \citep{Bucciantini2004,Bucciantini2006}.
-By applying analytical corrections to the expected synchrotron emission in the presence of magnetic fluctuations, recipes for computing the Stokes parameters, emissivity, and PD have been provided for the case of supernova remnants \citep{Burn1966,Bandiera2016,Bandiera2024}, and applied to an analytical toy model of PWNe, characterized by a torus of emitting plasma with radial flow and a toroidal magnetic field \citep{Bucciantini2017}.
-The comparison of synthetic results with observations by Chandra suggested the presence of a significant turbulent component of the magnetic field, whose energy could be at least $1.5$ times larger than the ordered one to explain depolarization \citep[see also][]{Nakamura2007,Mizuno2023}.
+As far as models are concerned, if one wants to reproduce such a variety of PDs in different objects or in different regions of a same source, turbulence must be invoked.
+In the case of PWNe, this is probably induced by the motions around the termination shock, causing the variable wisps \citep{Camus2009}, or by the kinks of the magnetized jets as has been shown in 3D simulations \citep{Porth2014,Olmi2016}, or even by the interaction with the external ambient, through the nonlinear development of (magnetic) Rayleigh-Taylor and/or Kelvin-Helhmoltz instabilities \citep{Bucciantini2004,Bucciantini2006}.
+By applying analytical corrections to the expected synchrotron emission in the presence of magnetic fluctuations, recipes for computing the Stokes parameters, emissivity, and PD have been provided in the case of SNRs \citep{Burn1966,Bandiera2016,Bandiera2024}, and applied to an analytical toy model of PWNe, characterized by a torus of emitting plasma with radial flow and a toroidal magnetic field \citep{Bucciantini2017}.
+The comparison of synthetic results with observations by Chandra suggests the presence of a significant turbulent component of the magnetic field, whose energy could be at least $1.5$ times larger than the ordered one to explain depolarization \citep[see also][]{Nakamura2007,Mizuno2023}.